DevExpress-Examples/blazor-dxgrid-show-custom-confirmation-dialog/Readme.md

 # Grid for Blazor - How to display a custom confirmation dialog

-The example uses the [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) to create a custom confirmation dialog that asks user to approve record deleting.
+The example uses the [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) to create a custom confirmation dialog that asks a user to approve record deletion.

 ![Display a custom confirmation dialog before deleting a grid record](application-page.png)